1. Knowledge Base Home

 What is a Location?

 A location is the term used in FlyFreely to describe the general area where your operation takes place.
-This might include the actual planned flight area, other areas of note (eg danger areas), crew positions, takeoff and landing areas etc.
+This might include the actual planned flight area, other areas of note (eg danger areas), crew positions, take-off and landing areas etc.

-All mission plans must include a location.
-You can create locations via the mission planning screen, or create a location template from the dashboard.
+You can create locations during the mission planning process, or create a location template from the dashboard.
 Location templates can then be quickly selected while planning a mission, so there's no need to re-draw the same locations over and over.

 Using the Location Editor